Afsaneh-Karami/Python/Ping Pong Game/README.md

 * Score.write("Player 1: 0   Player 2: 0", align="center", font=("Arial", 20 ))
 * score1=0
 * score2=0 <br />
-7. Creating a board to show the winner at the end of the game in a white color and position (0,150).
+7. Creating a board to show the winner at the end of the game in a white color and the position (0,150).
 * winner=turtle.Turtle()
 * winner.color("white")
 * winner.penup()
 * winner.goto(0,150)
-8. Defining the function for rackets movement to up and down in order to catch the ball 8.1 Racket_Left movment to up and down by the step 40 mm
+8. Defining functions for the rackets' movements to up and down in order to catch the ball 8.1 Racket_Left movment to up and down by the step 40 mm
 * def Racketup_L():
     y = Racket_Left.ycor()